José Erick Correa

-José Erick Correa (born July 20, 1992) is a Colombian footballer who currently plays as a forward.
+José Erick Correa (born 20 July 1992) is a Colombian footballer who plays as a forward for Bolivian club Nacional Potosí.

 Club career

 Correa began his career with Colombian side Boyacá Chicó in 2010.
 While with the club he scored 12 goals in 33 league matches.
-On April 17, 2012, Correa signed a deal with Chivas USA of Major League Soccer.
+On 17 April 2012, Correa signed a deal with Chivas USA of Major League Soccer.